A

 The Real Problem

-, investment in this area has also surged.
-Advanced data analytics, powered by AI, allow for predictive modelling that identifies risks before symptoms arise and drives holistic wellbeing by integrating mental and physical health, lifestyle, and environmental factors.
+With NHS's long-term preventive healthcare plan, investment in this area has surged.
+Predictive AI data analytics identify risks before symptoms arise and drive holistic wellbeing by integrating mental and physical health, lifestyle, and environmental factors.

 20%, or 1 in 5